 Microwork or Multi Task Oriented Sites

 These websites are all about doing small short tasks for pay.
 In essence, companies will contract out certain things to workers online.
 Often, these websites can offer a variety of tasks or be focused on one specific task.
 This is the closest thing to a “job” that I’ve found out there and many people do this as their only source of income.

 Amazon Mechanical Turk is the most famous of these type of sites.
 As a worker, you complete HITs(human intelligence tasks) for a certain amount of money.
 These hits can be surveys, psychological tests, rating images, sounds or videos or transcribing data.
 That’s just a small sample of everything that’s out there.

-I signed up for Turk about a month ago and will give you some examples of what I’ve done.
+I signed up for Turk a year ago and will give you some examples of what I’ve done.
 First, there’s a ton of surveys.
 That’s common on these sites.
 However, the best part about surveys on Turk is that they’re often quick, relatively well paid and you never get disqualified in the middle.

 Second, I’ve done simple rating tasks like one that has me rate dating pictures of people for money.
 Next, I’ve done tasks that have me listen to a song and give my opinion of it.
 Next, I’ve done various game tasks that allow me to participate in some psychological studies with other people.

 The good part about Turk is the variety and that’s why it’s become on of my favorite beer money sites in short order.